joelngwt/joelngwt.github.io/_posts/getting-kubernetes-ready-for-production/2021-04-13-getting-kubernetes-ready-for-production.md

 metadata:
   name: production
 value: 100
-# If globalDefault is true, then all future deployments will use this priority class,
+# If globalDefault is true, then all future Deployments will use this priority class,
-# even if not defined in the deployment manifest.
+# even if not defined in the Deployment manifest.
 globalDefault: false
 description: "Used for production pods."
 ```

-You'll need to assign your deployment to the priority class.
+You'll need to assign your Deployment to the priority class.
 It's a one-liner under the template spec section:
 ```
 apiVersion: apps/v1
 kind: Deployment